There are a few reasons I really enjoy getting emails from readers. For one thing, it means a lot to me to know the things I write are helping people.

 Why is aquatic therapy so great?

-Well, there are a few reasons, but the main one is that in my experience, it’s the best way to build muscular strength without negatively impacting your SI joints.
+Well, there are a few reasons, but the main one is that in my experience, it’s a great way to build muscular strength without negatively impacting your SI joints.

 Basically, if you have an SI joint injury, you have likely sprained the ligaments that are supposed to hold the joint in place.